naziha1986/-reading-notes.md/Read:04.md

 # What is CSS?

 ![css1](css.png)

 CSS: *(Cascading Style Sheet)
 *it is rule-based language for specifing how documents are presented to users.it makes your web page more elegant and beautiful.

 * in css we don't use tags.

 ![css2](css2.png)

 * we can make changes,such as:lists,tables, color,font,links....etc>
 * we can add background and border.
 * it developed by group within W3schools.

+>For more information
-For more information visit [developer mozilla](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS) .
+ visit [developer mozilla](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS) .

 ## *Ways to insert CSS:
 1. External CSS: to change the look of an entire website by changing just one file.
-(link element inside the section0
+(link element inside the section)

 2. internal CSS: to change the look of one singl HTML pages with a unique style.